Taboo topics with a Continence Clinician

 By Therapy Focus

 Of all the topics to talk about, poo and wee may not be top of the list.
-But for Therapy Focus’ PEBBLES Team, your bathroom business is our business.
+But your bathroom business – is our business.

 A key part of our job is removing the stigma around continence issues to help people seek support for even the most taboo topics.
-This article looks at some of the issues people find a little uncomfortable to talk about.
+In the following article, we’ll look at some of the toileting topics and issues people find uncomfortable to talk about.

 Faecal Incontinence

-Did you know that 1-3% of children experience faecal soiling (aka pooing pants)?
+Did you know that 1-3% of children experience faecal soiling – aka pooing their pants?
 It is more common in boys but still happens to girls.
 Faecal incontinence is not caused by naughtiness, laziness or attention-seeking and punishing this behaviour can make it worse.

 • Long term straining